lsst-dm/dmtn-234/index.rst

 Administrators with a token having ``admin:token`` scope can take all of those same actions on behalf of the user; can add, remove, or list administrators (whose session tokens receive the ``admin:token`` scope when they authenticate); can create new tokens on behalf of arbitrary users or modify arbitrary user tokens; and can do global queries on all tokens, token history, and any other data stored by the authentication service.
 Administrators cannot get the secret portion of existing tokens without having possession of the token.

+Administrators with a token having ``admin:userinfo`` scope can request user information about arbitrary users without having a token for that user.
+These APIs only work for deployments that use LDAP as the source for user information and are not implemented on deployments that use GitHub.

 References
 ==========